live-wire/journal/README.md

 `msc`
 - `Idea to make it end to end trainable.
 Can I use policy gradients to make it end to end trainable ?
 Reward the states which end up in the correct count ?
 Woah!
 Can I ?`
     - Policy gradient on top of the matrix profile output ?
+- Good Toy task - make the Net remember a sequence of numbers pattern!
 -

 ---
 `Jan 6, 2019`
 #### Hello Gopher
+Following the Go Tour now!
 - Workspace = `~/go/src/` ( Typically a single workspace is used for all go-programs) (All repositories inside this workspace ) (Usually create a folder structure like `~/go/src/github.com/live-wire/project/` to avoid clashes in the future)
     - `$ go env GOPATH` (Set the environment variable GOPATH to change the workspace)
 - `$ go filename.go` generates an executable binary!